 Read about boarding life at Millfield Prep in our guide for pupils: 'Boarding Times'.

 As a leading independent school, boarding forms a vital part of life at Millfield Prep.
-We offer full, weekly and flexi boarding from ages 7 to 13 and currently have around 130 full-time boarders, with a further 40 additional flexi or occasional boarding pupils at the Prep School.
+We offer full, weekly and flexi boarding from ages 7 to 13 and currently have around 130 full-time boarders, and subject to the availability of bed space, we can also usually accommodate a small number of flexi boarders and occasional boarding pupils at the Prep School.